ggonnella/textformats/manuals/TF-Spec_howto.md

 ## Strings

-The following definitions describe components of a format which represent strings, either unchanged from the textual representation or modified.
+The following definitions describe components of a format which represent strings, either unchanged from the string representation or modified.

 If a component of a format can contain any string,